Purpose

 - Monitoring external link traffic: You can see which external links are driving traffic to your website.

-- Page Title and Screen Class: This combination shows the specific page title and the URL path of the page the user visited.
+- Page Title: This combination shows the specific page title and the URL path of the page the user visited.

 - Landing Page + Query String: This shows the exact URL a user entered or clicked on to reach a specific page, useful for pinpointing outdated or incorrect URLs users attempt to access.